Background

 Improve your bike security

 Fitting approved locks, chains, ground anchors, or a GPS tracker signals to insurers that your bike is less likely to be stolen.
 Keeping your bike in a locked garage also helps.
+See the motorbike theft section below for more on how security affects your premium.

 4